We have five factories and 19 years of experience in plant extracts

 11. Conclusion and Future Research

-In conclusion, Citrus bioflavonoids are a diverse group of plant compounds found in various citrus fruits, with a wide range of health benefits.
+In conclusion, citrus bioflavonoids are a diverse group of plant compounds found in various citrus fruits, with a wide range of health benefits.
 From their antioxidant and anti-inflammatory properties to their support for cardiovascular health, skin health, and immune function, these natural compounds offer numerous advantages for maintaining overall wellness.

 The natural sources of bioflavonoids, particularly in citrus fruits, provide an accessible and enjoyable way to incorporate these health-promoting compounds into one's diet.
 The recommended daily intake and dosage can vary depending on individual needs and health conditions, but it is generally advised to consume a varied diet rich in fruits and vegetables to ensure adequate intake.